idealo/mongodb-slow-operations-profiler/README.md

 Here is a reduced screenshot of the table without any filter on rows because the `Search` textbox is empty.
 However not all columns are shown.
 You can toggle a column to be shown or hidden by clicking its name in the table header.
 The table here is sorted by column `Sum ms`, so we see in the first row the most **expensive** slow operation type: either there were many of this type or they were generally slow.

 Let's interpret the first row to get you familiar with.
 In the column `Group` you see the attributes you've grouped by (selected in the search form above).
-Here again, the slow ops occurred in the collection (`col`) "apiOfferlist".
-The slow operations (`op`) were "updates" and the field (`fields`) to select the documents to be modified was an `_id` field having a sub-document querying the 3 fields `productId`, `siteId` and `segments`.
-Sub-documents being queried on more than one field are enclosed by curly brackets `{}`.
-However, if only one sub-document field was queried, dot-notation is preferably used.
+Here again, the slow ops occurred in the collection (`col`) "productOffer".
+The slow-op operation (`op`) was a "query".
+To match the documents, the field (`fields`) shows that 2 fields were used: `_id.listIdentifier` with an `$in` operator and the field `_id.siteId` with an equality condition.

 Since v2.13.0, documents of profiled slow operations are stored in the collector database in order to show them as an example for any given slow operation type which may help to understand better the output of more complex queries.
 So, the column `Group` in the data table adds for each slow operation type, an [example](#) link to see an original document from the `system.profile` collection as an example of a profiled slow operation.
-The example matches the namespace (label, database, collection) and the query shape of the given slow operation type as long as the checkboxes `Label`, `Database`, `Collection` `Operation`, `Queried fields`, `Sorted fields` and `Projected fields` have been selected in the `Group by` section of the search form.
+The example matches the namespace (label, database, collection) and the query shape of the given slow operation type as long as the checkboxes `Label`, `Database`, `Collection` `Operation`, `Queried fields`, `Sorted fields` and `Projected fields` have been selected in the `Group by` section of the search form, which is not the case in the screenshot above.

+The rest of the columns in the data table should be self-explanatory.
+High values in the column `ms/ret` (and vice versa low values in column `ret/ms`) may indicate a performance problem for operations which return documents, because these columns show the time in ms needed to return 1 document respectively the number of documents returned within 1 ms.

 Since v2.14.0, slow operation examples will automatically be removed when they become older than the oldest stored slow operation e.g. if the slow ops collection is a capped collection, when the oldest entries get removed then all older example documents will be removed as well.
 A new example entry will be added automatically when the corresponding query is collected again.
 However, if such a query is not collected again, other still stored slow ops might have lost their example document if they have the same fingerprint as the removed example document.

-The rest of the columns in the data table should be self-explanatory.
-High values in the column `ms/ret` (and vice versa low values in column `ret/ms`) may indicate a performance problem for operations which return documents, because these columns show the time in ms needed to return 1 document respectively the number of documents returned within 1 ms.

 ![Screenshot](img/slow_operations_gui_table_low.png "Screenshot of the table")

 <a name="sumtable_v2.9.0"></a>
-Since version 2.9.0 the analysis page shows additional metrics about:
+Since version 2.9.0, the analysis page shows additional metrics about:
 * number of read keys from the index (`rKeys`)
 * number of read documents (`rDocs`)
 * number of written documents (`wDocs`)